-At the Trust, staff report their concerns via CPOMS.
+At Pictor Academy staff report their concerns though CPOMS

-Staff will provide first-hand a summary of their concern or details of a disclosure they have received.
+Staff will provide first-hand a summary of their concern or detail of a disclosure they have received.
 They will use professional language and try to capture the incident as it took place or as it was described to them.
 They will report all concerns in a timely fashion.
-The safeguarding team will ensure that any action taken or outcome is accurately recorded in line with good record-keeping guidance, which should follow:
+The safeguarding team will ensure that any action taken, or outcome is accurately recorded in line with good record-keeping guidance which should follow:

-- A clear and comprehensive summary of the concern - o Details of how the concern was followed up and resolved and - o A note of any action taken, decisions reached and the outcome. - The rationale for the action taken, including where a decision to refer or not to external agencies has been made.
+- o A clear and comprehensive summary of the concern - o Details of how the concern was followed up and resolved, and - o A note of any action taken, decisions reached and the outcome.

-Students can confidently report concerns, knowing that these concerns will be treated seriously and that they can express their views and give feedback, too.
-This can be done through a variety of means, which include ey can verbally to any member of staff, and we will act upon this.
+Students can confidently report concerns knowing that these concerns will be treated seriously, and that they can express their views and give feedback too.
+This is usually through the class team.

-7. Online Safety
+7. Online safety

 We recognise that the use of technology has become a significant component of many safeguarding issues, including child-on-child abuse.
 We recognise that children need to be safeguarded from potentially harmful and inappropriate online material and the school's role within this.
-To address this, the Trust strives to:
+To address this, our school strives to:

-- Have clear procedures in place to ensure the online safety of all staff and students - Educate the Trust community on the safe and responsible use of online technology - Set clear expectations for the use of online technology, including mobile phones content: being exposed to illegal, inappropriate or harmful content, for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism
+- Have clear procedures in place to ensure the online safety of all staff and students - Educate the school community in the safe and responsible use of online technology - Set clear expectations for the use of online technology, including mobile phones